March 6, 2020

 The Harvard-Westlake River Park campus will be an athletic center and community park located on Whitsett Avenue less than a mile from Harvard-Westlake’s upper school campus in Studio City.
 Harvard-Westlake purchased the site over two years ago and shared our first draft site plan with the community last summer.
 Since then, the school has conducted numerous meetings to gather invaluable feedback that has shaped our revised proposal.

 We are proud that the River Park plan adheres to all of the design principles we articulated when we first purchased the property.
 The plan preserves urban open space through low-density development and affirms our commitment to the environment through investments in water reclamation systems, solar energy, and extensive landscaping.
-It also maintains Harvard-Westlake’s commitment to community access to much of the property, including both the public River Park and athletic amenities.
+It also maintains Harvard-Westlake’s commitment to community access to much of the property, including both the public River Park and athletic facilities.

 The plan includes two athletic fields, one with a track around it; gymnasium complex; swimming pool; eight tennis courts; and underground parking.
 The revised plan includes a number of new features that address concerns articulated by community stakeholders in our conversations over the last several months.
 In particular, our proposal: